benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 To kick off this process, think about the topics you want to rank for in terms of generic “buckets”.
 You’ll come up with about 5-10 topic buckets you think are important to your business.
 Topics like “security technologies” if you are a cyber security business.
 Then you’ll use those topic buckets to help come up with some specific keywords later in the process.

-If you were a company like Benevolent Tek, for example – selling marketing services and software consulting – you might have general topic buckets like “SEO Companies in DC”, “Email Marketing in DC”, “responsive website design” and “marketing automation.”
+If you were a company like btek, for example – selling marketing services and software consulting – you might have general topic buckets like “SEO Companies in DC”, “Email Marketing in DC”, “responsive website design” and “marketing automation.”
 Make sense?

 #### Step 2: Fill in those topic buckets with keywords.